rupin27/rupin27/README.md

-Currently a rising junior with work experience as a Coding Assistant.
+Currently a senior with work experience as a Software/DevOps Engineer.
 A responsible, motivated, and diverse individual with exceptional organizational and a detail-oriented mindset.

 I have coding expertise in Java, Javascript, C, C++, HTML, Python across platforms like Visual Studio Code, Ocelot, Eclipse, jGRASP, Linux/Unix.
 I am currently working on Fullstack Web Development and interacting with CSS, jQuery, Django, and Wagtail.